 The mobile operators are the main providers of internet services, accounting for the great majority of all internet connections.
 The issuing of LTE licences in 2015 included conditions to ensure that services covered at least 65% of the population by 2020, while the promotion of broadband accessibility nationally is also supported by the National Broadband Plan through to 2022 and by the Maroc Digital 2020 strategy.
 The extensive deployment of mobile broadband infrastructure will further consolidate the dominance of mobile players in the broadband sector in coming years.

 The incumbent telco Maroc Telecom has undergone a strategic review following its acquisition of Etisalat’s mobile businesses in several markets in the region.
-These additional international markets are providing a welcome boost to the company’s overall revenue.
+These additional international markets, including Chad in mid-2019, are providing a welcome boost to the company’s overall revenue.

 This report analyses Morocco’s mobile telephony sector, including statistics, assessments of recent regulatory measures, details on licensing regimes and spectrum auctions, and profiles of the major players.

 Maroc Telecom, Orange Morocco (Médi Telecom), Inwi (Wana)

 Paul owns and manages the world's largest online Telecommunications Consultancy and is very active on the international telecommunication scene.
 A very hard worker who is extremely well informed and well connected with all tiers of the ICT industry.
 He is the force behind the NBN project implementation and a catalyst for the progress of the Digital Economy between the Industry and the powers that be, in the government